Bobby Womack: 1972–1989: Solo success

 Following Communication, Womack's profile was raised with two more albums, released in 1972.
 The first was Understanding, noted for the track "I Can Understand It", later covered by the funk band New Birth and a three-sibling lineup of Bobby's old group, the Valentinos, and two hit singles, "Woman's Gotta Have It" and "Harry Hippie".
 The latter song was written for Womack by Jim Ford in a country version, which Womack re-arranged in an R&B version.
 "Harry Hippie" later became Womack's first single to be certified gold.
 "Woman's Gotta Have It" became Womack's first single to hit number one on the R&B charts.

 Another hit album released after Understanding was the soundtrack to the blaxploitation film Across 110th Street.
 The title track became popular during its initial 1972 release and later would be played during the opening and closing scenes of the 1997 film Jackie Brown.
 In 1973, Womack released another hit album, Facts of Life, and had a top 40 hit with "Nobody Knows You When You're Down and Out," an older song Sam Cooke had done years before.

 In 1974, Womack released his most successful single during this period with a remake of his first hit single, "Lookin' for a Love".
 His solo version of the song became even more successful than the original with the Valentinos, becoming his second number-one hit on the R&B chart and peaking at number ten on the Billboard Hot 100, becoming his only hit to reach that high on the pop chart.
 The song was featured on the album Lookin' for a Love Again and featured the minor hit "You're Welcome, Stop on By", later covered by Rufus & Chaka Khan.
 Womack's career began stalling after Womack received the news of his brother Harry's death.
 Womack continued to record albums with United Artists through 1975 and 1976 but with less success than previous albums.
 In 1975, Womack collaborated with Rolling Stones member Ronnie Wood, on Wood's second solo album, Now Look.
-In 1976, Womack organized a benefit at the Hollywood Palladium to raise funds for his friend, singer Jackie Wilson, who had suffered a heart attack.
+In 1976, Womack contributed guitar to progressive rock keyboardist Michael Quatro's album Dancers, Romancers, Dreamers & Schemers.
+Also in 1976, Womack organized a benefit at the Hollywood Palladium to raise funds for his friend, singer Jackie Wilson, who had suffered a heart attack.